dss-extensions/dss_capi/README.txt

 Changes this version
 ====================
+- Includes an integrated help file that brings together all the information for users and developers in a single source.
 - Solves issues with the follwing interfaces for DirectDLL: BusV.
 - Grid Forming Capabilities for PV/Storage.
 - CapControlMode Follow added for helping to represent deterministic capacitor behavior.